Should Investors Worry About Q - GuruFocus.com

-The latest data from GuruFocus shows that CEO & President Sumedh Thakar sold 5576 shares of Qualys Inc (QLYS) on 2022-10-14.
+The latest data from GuruFocus shows that EVP and COO David Sweitzer sold 20000 shares of Quest Resource Holding Corp (QRHC) on 2022-10-18.

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Qualys Inc deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if Quest Resource Holding Corp deserves some skepticism from investors.

-Over the past year, Sumedh Thakar has sold 122514 shares in total.
+Over the past year, David Sweitzer has sold 116000 shares in total.

 Insider trends